-5.4 ---Standard Application Form and Required Information
+5.4 --Standard Application Form and Required Information

 Covered sources shall submit applications on the standard application form or the source category permit application form that the Department provides for that purpose.
 The application must include information needed to determine the applicability of any applicable requirement or to evaluate the fee amount as established from time to time by the Delaware General Assembly.
 The applicant shall submit the information called for by the application form for each emissions unit at the source to be permitted, except for insignificant activities listed on Appendix A of this regulation and those activities listed in 3.2.2 of this regulation.
-The source must provide a list of any such activities that are excluded because of size, emissions rate, or production rate; however, an applicable requirement.
-The emissions from the activities listed in Appendix A of this regulation shall be included for purposes of determining whether a source is subject to this rule, or when determining the applicability of any applicability of the standard application form and any attachments shall require that the following information be provided:
+The source must provide a list of any such activities that are excluded because of size, emissions rate, or production rate; however, an application may not omit information needed to determine the applicability of, or to impose, an applicable requirement.
+The emissions from the activities listed in Appendix A of this regulation shall be included for purposes of determining whether a source is subject to this rule, or when determining the applicability of any applicable requirement.
+The standard application form and any attachments shall require that the following information be provided: